 Hepatitis C is the most common chronic bloodborne infection in the United States.
-More than half of people who become infected with HCV will develop chronic infection.
 Like hepatitis B, it can cause liver disease that leads to liver failure and death.
-It is the leading cause of liver transplants.
+It is the leading cause for liver transplants.

 How is hepatitis C transmitted?